I schlepped into Manhattan late last Thursday afternoon to deliver the finished manuscript of my Damn France Book.

 Stumptown Coffee is famous in Portland , Oregon — a strictly hometown institution, full of Portland ethos and style and insider jokes (Stumptown is an old nickname for Portland, from when it was a pioneer town and the developers were cutting down trees and the locals, already showing signs of their peculiar brand of Portland tribalism, decided to come up with the least catchiest town moniker ever).

 So there I was, standing in the middle of the Stumptown coffee bar in the Ace Hotel, and I start shooting pictures, and this is what the barista does:

 And yes, all the baristas wear hats.

-One last picture, not related to this post at all: I walked to Penn Station on 34th Street, passing the Hotel Pennsylvania (it faces Madison Square, the up-town one, named after the Madison Square on 23rd Street, the stadium where the Nicks play basketball and where I saw Bruce Springsteen on his Rising Tour in 2003 and George Harrison on his 1974 Dark Horse tour, among others).
+One last picture, not related to this post at all: I walked to Penn Station on 34th Street, passing the Hotel Pennsylvania on my way to Penn Station to catch the LIRR home to Long Island.
 And on the sidewalk was the cabin crew for Air India, waiting for their bus to JFK airport:

 I just loved the sari -ish uniforms — in turquoise!